TheGrinch00/generator-g-native/README.md

 ## yo g-native:form

 Creates a new Component with all boilerplate code to create a form with `react-hook-form` and validations via `yup`

+## yo g-native:model

+Creates a new TypeScript class representing a data model inside the `src/models` folder